iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Dual Norm.md

 **#TODO: Look for the Dual of the induced energy norm**.

-Source: \<First Order method in Optimizations\> By SIAM Example 1.6
+Source: \<First Order method in Optimizations\> By SIAM Example 1.6, they a quick example.